CoinOpFusebox/Team_Shop_Automaton/README.md

 # Team_Shop_Automaton
 A suite of tools for processing Wilson Team Shop orders.
 Probably only useful to me, but feel free to grab any chunks you find useful!

 This project is now feature-complete!
-I'm still making little adjustments as needed (mostly to the typo filters), but I'd call this Version 1.0.
+I'm still making little adjustments as needed (mostly to the typo filters).

 ## Main Components